kckuei/odin-connect-four/README.md

 * pieces fall straight down
 * objective is to be first to form a horizontal, vertical, or diaganol line of four of one's own tokens

-### other notes
+### to do
 ---
+* Implement recursive or non-recursive diaganol solution
-* Use special unicode pieces that are colored for visualizing the board
+* Use special unicode pieces
-* Think about the interfaces, and what key functionality I want to test and how to do so
+* Color the pieces
+* How will the player interact with the game?
+  * choose your own avatar?
+  * specify your name?
+  * game loop?
+* Implement Player methods
+* Implement Game methods
+* Finish tests

 ### design decisions
 ---